Differences Among A, CNAME, ALIAS, and URL records

 CNAMErecord maps a name to another name.
 It should only be used when there are no other records on that name.

-ALIASrecord maps a name to another name, but in turns it can coexist with other records on that name.
+ALIASrecord maps a name to another name, but can coexist with other records on that name.

 URLrecord redirects the name to the target name using the HTTP 301 status code.

-ALIASrecords causes a name to resolve to an IP.
-Vice-versa, the
+ALIASrecords cause a name to resolve to an IP.
+Conversely, the

 URLrecord redirects the name to a destination.
 The

-URLrecord is simple and effective way to apply a redirect for a name to another name, for example to redirect
+URLrecord is a simple and effective way to apply a redirect for one name to another name, for example redirecting

 Which one to use

-Arecord if you manage what IP addresses are assigned to a particular machine or if the IP are fixed (this is the most common case)
+Arecord if you manage which IP addresses are assigned to a particular machine, or if the IP are fixed (this is the most common case).

-CNAMErecord if you want to alias a name to another name, and you don’t need other records (such as
+CNAMErecord if you want to alias one name to another name, and you don’t need other records (such as

-ALIASrecord if you are trying to alias the root domain (apex zone) or if you need other records for the same name
+ALIASrecord if you’re trying to alias the root domain (apex zone), or if you need other records for the same name.

 URLrecord if you want the name to redirect (change address) instead of resolving to a destination.

-You should never use a CNAME record for your root domain name (i.e. example.com).
+You should never use a CNAME record for your root domain name (e.g. example.com).